Arda (name)

 In Turkey, it is used as a masculine name.
-In Turkish, Arda means sceptre, a stick planted in the ground to mark a spot, latter (successor), the Arda river (an important tributary of the Maritsa in the Edirne region), a very old Turkic name in Uyghur writings.
+In Turkish, Arda means sceptre, an ornamented staff carried by rulers on ceremonial occasions as a symbol of sovereignty, and latter (successor), the Arda river (an important tributary of the Maritsa in the Edirne region), a very old Turkic name in Uyghur writings.

 In Armenia, it is a feminine given name.
 It is likewise found as a feminine name among the Somali people.

 It is also a given name of Old English origin.